frkatona/ObsidianSync/Lab/MURI.md

 - avalanche ionization
 - photochemical initiation
 - substrate absorption
+- dielectric breakdown
+---
+### 10/15 Meeting Notes
+- Pre-notes
+	- Ask Ben S for a thin tube of precursor
+	- Discuss the paper
+- Annual review paper
+	- mostly will come from me and Tainara
+	- should be 1.5-2 pages
+	- probably like two figures: one is XRDs and the other is the laser processing
+	- wants it by "early next week" since he won't be able to look at anything this weekend
+- Rob - Ben S maybe transformed some PCD to boron carbide just from performing Raman spec (tough to say if there's no 'thermal' contribution because the Raman does heat the stage)
+- Adri/Rob/BenS discussed simulations with the monomer pertaining to their paper
+- Rob hooking me and Ben S up with Greg at Brookhaven who wants to do x-ray in-situ with the laser
+---
 ### 10/1 Meeting Notes
 - Ben S notes on the paper, discussing the decomposition mechanism with JP, seeking what is findable with TGA-mS
+---
 ### 9/24 Meeting Notes
 - Discuss
 	- laser param measurement